FirebaseExtended/firebase-arduino/serial_protocol.md

 	>>SET /user/aturning/first Alan
 	<<+OK
 ##SET_BULK
-Similar to SET above but used to write multiline strings or raw data.
+Similar to SET above but used to write multiline strings or raw binary data.

 Receiver will wait until a timeout for client to send $DATA_BYTE_COUNT worth of data before becoming responsive again.
 ###Usage